rutuyadav13/AWS-ECS-Jenkins-CI-CD/README.md

-# AWS-ECS-Jenkins-CI-CD
-AWS, ECS, Jenkins, CI/CD
+# Automated CI/CD Pipeline with Dockerized Microservices on AWS + Jenkins